GoogleCloudPlatform/gcsfuse/docs/semantics.md

 ## Missing features

 Not all of the usual file system features are supported.
 Most prominently:
 - Renaming directories is only supported in Hierarchical Namespace Buckets, where they are fast and atomic.
-Renaming directories in flat namespace buckets is by default not supposed.
+Renaming directories in flat namespace buckets is by default not supported.
 A directory rename cannot be performed atomically in these flat buckets and would therefore be arbitrarily expensive in terms of Cloud Storage operations, and for large directories would have high probability of failure, leaving the two directories in an inconsistent state.
 - However, if your application is using Flat buckets and can tolerate the risks, you may enable renaming directories in a non-atomic way, by setting ```--rename-dir-limit```.
 If a directory contains fewer files than this limit and no subdirectory, it can be renamed.
 - File and directory permissions and ownership cannot be changed.
 See the permissions section above.
 - Modification times are not tracked for any inodes except for files.